Lorenc326/rogue/README.md

 # rogue

-Game with generated dungeons and accessible api.
+Game with generated dungeons and accessible API.

+The original purpose of it is to serve as an exercise for building a dungeon and a player AI that can complete it.
 Dungeon generation is based on [munificent](http://journal.stuffwithstuff.com/2014/12/21/rooms-and-mazes/) method and [brad811](https://github.com/brad811/go-dungeon) implementation.
 Can be played in cmd or with http requests.

 ![terminal](cmd.jpg?raw=true "Title")